Bible Question:

 John to the seven churches that are in Asia: Grace to you and peace, from Him who is and who was and who is to come, and from the seven Spirits who are before His throne . . .
 Revelation 1:4 (NASB)

-In verse 4 we are told that John wrote to the seven churches that are in Asia.
-Then in chapters two and three of the book of Revelation, the names of the seven churches are given and a message is given to them.
-This clearly reveals that the person identified as “John” is the author of the book.
+Here we are told that John wrote to the seven churches in Asia.
+Then in chapters two and three of the book of Revelation, God used him to communicate to seven churches.
+A person identified as “John” is the author of the book.
 Paul, James, Peter, and Jude introduced themselves to their readers as the author of their letters or books at the beginning also.

 I, John, your brother and fellow partaker in the tribulation and kingdom and perseverance which are in Jesus, was on the island called Patmos because of the word of God and the testimony of Jesus.
-I was in the Spirit on the Lord’s day, and I heard behind me a loud voice like the sound of a trumpet, Rev. 1:9-10 (NASB)
+I was in the Spirit on the Lord’s day, and I heard behind me a loud voice like the sound of a trumpet . . .
+Revelation 1:9-10 (NASB)

-John then refers to himself as “I” once again in verse 10.
-In fact, he refers to himself in every chapter of the book of Revelation, except in chapters two and three which the author has already indicated he wrote.
+Then John once again refers to himself as “I” in verse 10.
+In fact, he refers to himself as”I” in every chapter of the book of Revelation, except in chapters two and three where he quotes God as saying, “I”.
 In the last chapter, Revelation 22:8, John uses his name once again.
-That means John referred to himself in the first chapters and the last chapter.
+That means John referred to himself by name in the first chapters and the last chapter and as “I” in between.
 The internal evidence states that John is the author of the entire book of Revelation.

 Who is this John?
 Revelation 1:5 gives us a hint when the author says, “To Him who loves us and released us from our sins by His blood . . .”
-This is a very personal statement and is very similar to the opening verses of 1 John 1-9.
-In 1 John 1:1 the apostle John speaks about touching the Lord with his hands and seeing Him.
+This is a very personal statement and is very similar to the opening verses of 1 John.
+In 1 John 1:1, the apostle John speaks about touching the Lord with his hands and seeing Him.
 It is important to recall that he was the disciple whom Jesus loved (John 13:23; 20:2; 21:7, 20).
 Consequently when the author speaks of Jesus as the One who loves us, it is a clue that this is the apostle John.
 No other author in the New Testament spoke in this manner of his personal relationship with Jesus as John did!
+This strongly suggests the apostle John wrote the book of Revelation.

 The Author – The External Evidence

 The testimony of the early church fathers strongly supports the view that the apostle John is the author of the book of Revelation.
 For example, Irenaeus (A.D.
-115 – 202) wrote in his book Against Heresies.
+115 – 202) wrote this in his book Against Heresies,

 Justin Martyr (A.D.
 100 -166) wrote in Dialogue With Trypho chap 81 that the author of Revelation was John, an apostle of the Lord.
 He goes on to say,